hotwired/turbo-site/_source/reference/events.md

 * `turbo:before-cache` fires before Turbo saves the current page to cache.

+* `turbo:before-prefetch` fires before Turbo prefetches a link.
+Cancel this event to prevent prefetching.

 * `turbo:before-render` fires before rendering the page.
 Access the new `<body>` element with `event.detail.newBody`.
 Rendering can be canceled and continued with `event.detail.resume` (see [Pausing Rendering](/handbook/drive#pausing-rendering)).
 Customize how Turbo Drive renders the response by overriding the `event.detail.render` function (see [Custom Rendering](/handbook/drive#custom-rendering)).
 The `event.detail.renderMethod` will equal either `"replace"` or `"morph"`.

 * `turbo:before-stream-render` fires before rendering a Turbo Stream page update.
 Access the new `<turbo-stream>` element with `event.detail.newStream`.
 Customize the element's behavior by overriding the `event.detail.render` function (see [Custom Actions](/handbook/streams#custom-actions)).